 PET Speaking: Home There are four parts in the PET speaking test: Part 1: general introductions;Part 2: discussion about a situation;Part 3: photographs; andPart 4: discussion about a topic.
 You can find up-to-date information about the PET exam at the Cambridge ESOL website.
 Part 1 In Part 1 the examiner will ask you questions.
 These could be about home, work, where you live, what you do, your family, etc. The examiner will ask you in turn.
 Part 2 In Part 2 you have to listen while the teacher explains a situation.
 You have to use words like “Why don’t we?”
 Back to top Part 3 In Part 3, you have to talk for one minute about a picture.
 Click on each picture to open it.
 Part 4 In Part 4, you have to talk with your partner about a topic.
 For example, if the two photos were about games, then you will have to talk together about games you play or like, or games you used to play.
 Back to top

 TV FREE LIVE TV MOVIES AND SOCIAL TELEVISION Everyday English in Conversation Does it happen to you that sometimes you feel frustrated because you find yourself unable to express yourself clearly and yet when you hear native speakers, you feel that it is so simple and easy?
 In this section, we will focus on learning idiomatic and everyday expressions to help us deal with daily conversational situations.
 Now, surf into Everyday English in Conversation!!!
 Note: The audio files are being updated in MP3.
 The following sections have been revamped: communication, eating, emotions, fashion, friendship, romance, health, housing, weather, and work.
+What is the best way to speak English fluently while living in a non-English atmosphere?

 How to Start a Conversation When You Have Nothing to Talk About (with Examples) Edit Article Sample HintsStarting Your Conversation Edited by Anthony J. Colleluori, Jack Herrick, DrLynx, Ben Rubenstein and 164 others Starting a conversation to get to know someone or breaking an awkward silence can be very stressful.
 To start a conversation when you have nothing to talk about, use these guidelines.
 Ad Steps Starting Your Conversation 1Introduce yourself if necessary.
 10Maintain the equilibrium.
 Tips Follow the lead that your listener is expressing.
 Warnings Make use of "please", "may I", "thank you", "could you" when someone is nice to you and when you want something. bab.la Phrases The phrase dictionary includes thousands of common phrases divided into six main categories: Academic Writing, Business Communication, Applications and Résumés, Personal Correspondence, Travel, and Immigration.
 Within each category widely used phrases are grouped together according to the situation in which a phrase is used.
 The situation description helps you judge in which context to use the phrase.
 The idea behind the phrases dictionary is to use it as a tool to help with formal writing or where it is expected to use a particular writing style.
 Rules for formal writing are quite strict, though often unstated and very difficult to learn as a non-native speaker.
 The most telling example is writing an academic paper or thesis, but also business proposals or letters are expected to have a certain style.